j2store/userguide/flexicontent.md

 ###Adding Flexicontent Item

-1. Go to Flexiconent dashboard , Click on the "new item" icon.
+1. Go to Flexiconent dashboard , Click on the "new item" icon, pop window open asking you to Select the type: Click "Article".You will be redirected to  "New Item" here you can see the Tab "Item type : Article" and inside the tab you can see the "j2store custom field added".
 Now you can see j2store field added into the flexicontent item.
 Your flexicontent item is integrated with J2Store.Now set "Yes" to Treat as a product option and now click on Save.

 2. After successful save, your product is created and you can configure the product with the product specific details, change the product type, set prices, etc.
 3. Save the changes.

+##Frontend
+###Adding j2store custom field into the templates